austencloud/tka-desktop/docs/BEAT_FRAME_INTEGRATION_SUMMARY.md

 ## Conclusion

-The v2 sequence workbench now has full feature parity with legacy's beat frame functionality.
+The modern sequence workbench now has full feature parity with legacy's beat frame functionality.
 Users can:

 - View sequences with actual pictographs (not placeholders)
 - See start positions correctly displayed